jfpoilpret/fast-arduino-lib/dox/tutorial.md

 @snippetdoc tables.txt uartflash_2_helloworld

-Although a bit more code has been added (the code to read the string from Flash into SRAM on the fly), we see 16 bytes have been removed from data, this is the size of the string constant.
+We can see here that 16 bytes have been removed from data, this is the size of the string constant.

 You may wonder why `"Hello, World!\n"` occupies 16 bytes, although it should use only 15 bytes (if we account for the terminating `'\0'` character); this is because the string is stored in Flash and Flash is word-addressable, not byte-addressable on AVR.